willstepp/writings/sanctum-kthadras/sk.notes.md

 * You have this pendant because they want you to have it.
 Why don’t you see that?

+* I believe they may be responsible for this woman’s death.
+Abigail?
+Yes.
+Not suicide then?
+They may have brainwashed her, I don’t know.

+* You can’t save her.
+She’s gone.
+But if I can uncover the truth, then —

+* Their role is to offer sustenance.

+* Make it more explicit that the doctor thinks the mythology is bullshit but that the order is real (from Derek)

+* One thing I’ve learned over years and years studying religion and occult belief systems.
+Human being’s capacity for self-delusion is very, very high.

+* If you can imagine it, you can talk yourself into believing it.

 ### The Room